amirouche/arew-scheme/manual/user/README.md

    related word but reduce the score of those that contain `private` because `private` is related to the negated word `privateer`.

+## Typofix

+When for a given query, there is not hits, Babelia will try its best to suggest typofixes, or suggest queries to speed a little the flow.

 ## Query suggestion

 Babelia can also narrow your search query, and will suggest related